 E38 Error Code

-What It Means: There is no change in the water level during the washing cycle.
+What It Means: The pressure sensor detects no change in water level during the wash cycle.

 E40 Error Code